ampproject/ampbench/readiness-tool/README.md

 ## Updating the list of Third Party Vendors:

 Here is a sample of how the third party vendor should be included in the apps.json file.
 This file contains the names of all applicable third party vendors on the page.
-Each vendor contains a "cats" value and a "script" value.
+Each vendor contains a "category" attribute, a "regex" attribute and occassionally a tooltip.

 `category` - it's value is a string denoting whether the specific vendor is part of ads or anaytics